licaakwarteng/angelica/index.md

    The report is in two parts: executive summary and notebook (analysis).

-   Project files are available in the GitHub project folder <a href="https://github.com/licaakwarteng/Python_projects/blob/main/data_science/marketing/CrishBet.ipynb">Here</a>
+   Project files are available in the GitHub project folder <a href="https://github.com/licaakwarteng/Python_projects/blob/main/data_science/marketing">Here</a>
+   Download Executive Summary <a href="https://github.com/licaakwarteng/Python_projects/blob/main/data_science/marketing/CrishBet_consumer_behavior_executive_summary.docx">here</a>

    <img width="288" height="202" alt="image" src="https://github.com/user-attachments/assets/f85fc061-ad02-4670-bf73-3482075c8576" />

-2. ### Canterbury Financials
+3. ### Canterbury Financials
    This is a BI report for reporting on some financial data provided for analysis.
 This helps the team have a visual representation of their financial statements requested at the Executive meeting.

    Tools used were Microsoft Excel and Power BI.